Oil falls below $72 after sharp rally in volatile market

 Oil has fallen since June to reach its lowest since October 2009 on Monday as new supplies of high-quality, light crude from North America overwhelmed demand, which in turn has suffered from slower economic growth in China and Europe.

-The Organization of the Petroleum Exporting Countries had been expected to trim output last week to try to rebalance the market but agreed to maintain existing production targets.
+The Organisation of the Petroleum Exporting Countries had been expected to trim output last week to try to rebalance the market but agreed to maintain existing production targets.

 Analysts said the market was going through a volatile adjustment phase that would lead to erratic price movements until a more stable pricing environment was found.